Mister-Hope/Mister-Hope.github.io/src/software/git/gitLFS.md

 ## Getting Started

-1. Download and install the Git command line extension.
+1. Download and install the Git command-line extension.
 Once downloaded and installed, set up Git LFS and its respective hooks by running:

    ```sh
    git lfs install